Joolz Aer+ Stroller Review – Is It Better than Competitors?

 This stroller came all assembled, which already made me feel relieved because you have enough to deal with as a parent.
 Everything is ready to go straight out of the box!

-It’s also worth mentioning that Joolz comes with a rain cover already included while + does not.
-It’s a nice gesture to include it when many competing brands make customers pay extra for it.
+It’s also worth mentioning that the original Joolz came with a rain cover already included, but the + version does not.
+It was a nice gesture to include it when many competing brands make customers pay extra for it.

 Folding and Unfolding of Joolz Aer